-We analyze the algorithm for TM M_1 deciding A to determine how much time it uses.
+We will analyze the algorithm for TM $M_1$ deciding A to determine how much time it uses.
+First, we introduce some terminology and notation for this purpose.

 The number of steps that an algorithm uses on a particular input may depend on several parameters.
 For instance, if the input is a graph, the number of steps may depend on the number of nodes, the number of edges, and the maximum degree of the graph, or some combination of these and/or other factors.
-For simplicity we compute the running time of an algorithm purely as a function of the length of the string representing the input and don't consider any other parameters.
+For simplicity, we compute the running time of an algorithm purely as a function of the length of the string representing the input and don't consider any other parameters.
 In worst-case analysis, the form we consider here, we consider the longest running time of all inputs of a particular length.
 In average-case analysis, we consider the average of all the running times of inputs of a particular length.

 Let M be a deterministic Turing machine that halts on all inputs.
-The running time or time complexity of M is the function $f: \mathcal{N} \longrightarrow \mathcal{N}$, where f(n) is the maximum number of steps that M uses on any input of length n.
+The running time or time complexity of M is the function $f \colon \mathcal{N} \longrightarrow \mathcal{N}$ , where f(n) is the maximum number of steps that M uses on any input of length n.
 If f(n) is the running time of M, we say that M runs in time f(n) and that M is an f(n) time Turing machine.
 Customarily we use n to represent the length of the input.